 Pursuing a Career in Accounting

-There are many different career paths you can take once you’ve obtained an accounting degree.
-While plenty of differentiation exists among the various fields, they are tied together by a common bond of service brought about through clear communication and engagement.
-Even though number crunching sits at the heart of accounting, service represents the field’s true soul.
+Accounting graduates can choose from many different career paths.
+While plenty of differentiation exists among the various fields, they are all tied together by a common bond of service brought about through clear communication and engagement.
+Even though numbers sit at the heart of accounting, the profession emphasizes other core competencies, including communication skills, analytical thinking, and problem solving.